Article by Dr Lyndal Thorburn

 Lyndal Thorburn is leader of the Eremophila Study Group (ESG), which was founded in South Australia in 1986, under the auspices of the Australian Native Plant Society of Australia (ANPSA).
 Lyndal is a Life Member of the Australian Plants Society Canberra Region Inc. and a member of APS NSW.
 She became leader of the ESG in 2015.

 Eremophilas are part of the Family Scrophulariaceae (formerly Myoporaceae) and generally grow in regions of Australia with fewer than 250mm of rain annually, and south of tropical zones.
-In the wild, they can be found in open areas in sparse woodlands (mulga, mallee etc) and on open plains, rocky hillsides and stony flats, as in the photo on the left (E. cuneifolia, photo Phil Hempel).
-Eremophila pantonii flowering in its natural habitat on the right (photo Phil Hempel).
+In the wild, they can be found in open areas in sparse woodlands (mulga, mallee etc) and on open plains, rocky hillsides and stony flats, as in the photo on the left (Eremophila pantonii, photo Phil Hempel).
+Eremophila cuneiifolia flowering in its natural habitat on the right (photo Phil Hempel).

 These natural locations led those trying to grow the genus, from the mid-1960s, to assume that, as desert-lovers, they needed little water, must have sandy soil, or would not survive in frosty or seaside areas.